francesco-giannico/Cryptocurrency_Clustering_Forecasting/README.md

    - Baseline
    - Single-target Model based on LSTM
    - Multi-target Model based on LSTM
-Result: In overall, for some cluster of cryptocurrencies,
+Result: In overall, for some cluster of cryptocurrencies, the hyposesis is true.

+# UNCOMPLETED DESCRIPTION..
 ## Dataset

 All available data on the Yahoo Finance platform have been downloaded, for each cryptocurrency, about price and volume.